Florida

 Expected practices include:

-• Restricting access to student information to individuals with a legitimate educational purpose.
+• Restricting access to student information to individuals with a legitimate educational purpose

-• Protecting student information from unauthorized access, use, or disclosure.
+• Protecting student information from unauthorized access, use, or disclosure

 Districts are expected to consider these safeguards when evaluating tools for classroom use.

-The law allows operators to use student information when the use is directly connected to educational delivery, including:
+The law allows operators to use student information only when the use is directly connected to educational delivery, including:

-• Providing, maintaining, and improving the educational service.
+• Providing, maintaining, and improving the educational service

-• Supporting instructional, assessment, or operational functions.
+• Supporting instructional, assessment, or operational functions

-• Complying with state or federal legal requirements.
+• Complying with state or federal legal requirements

-• Conducting internal analysis to improve service performance.
+• Conducting internal analysis to improve service performance

 Any permitted use must remain within the educational purpose for which the data was provided.

-District oversight in Florida
+District Oversight in Florida

 While Florida SOPIPA regulates operator conduct, districts retain responsibility for approving tools used with students.